nekoium/lumenfold/README.md

 3. Add or select a source.
 4. Ask a concrete question.
 5. Point out the grounded answer and citation excerpts.
-6. Save the result as a Markdown note.
+6. Preview and approve the proposed Markdown note.
+7. Generate and approve a study-set instrument containing a few SRS cards and a short quiz.
+8. Review one card and answer the quiz.
-7. Navigate to the note in the virtual-vault tree.
+9. Show `sources/`, `notes/`, and `instruments/` in the virtual-vault tree.
-8. Refresh the browser and reopen the note to show persistence.
+10. Refresh the browser and reopen the saved work.
-9. Export the vault and briefly show the folder-shaped ZIP and readable Markdown file.
+11. Export the vault and briefly show its readable Markdown and JSON files.
-10. Briefly explain that the architecture supports a real provider and a deterministic demo fallback.
+12. Briefly explain the real provider and deterministic demo fallback.
-11. End with the public URL, repository, and hackathon-relevant implementation details.
+13. End with the public URL, repository, and hackathon-relevant implementation details.

 Record the happy path with demo mode available as a safety net.
 Do not expose API keys, terminal secrets, or unrelated desktop notifications.
 Use the browser at a stable desktop resolution and close unrelated applications before recording.